LionDami/Crowdfunding---Dami-NVF-/README.md

 ## Suitable Types Crowdfunding
 **Reflect**
 - This type of crowdfunding done by startup companies looking to bring a product or service into the world and by individuals who experienced some type of emergency.
+## References
+[1] T. Smith, “Crowdfunding: what it is, how it works, and popular websites,” Investopedia, Oct.
+06, 2023. https://www.investopedia.com/terms/c/crowdfunding.asp#:~:text=Crowdfunding%20is%20a%20way%20for,they%20are%20allowed%20to%20contribute.